open-pay/openpay-ruby/README.md

         merchant_cards=cards.all

-- all customer card
+- all customer cards

         customer_cards=cards.all(customer_id)

 - all merchant cards

         merchant_cards=cards.all

 - all customer card

         customer_cards=cards.all(customer_id)